sushilsridhar/cs-fundamentals/ds/STRING.md

 # String

+immutable, once created can't be changed
+since it can't be changed, it can be shared

 > It is a non primitive data type, build on top of character array

-1. immutable, once created can't be changed
-2. since it can't be changed, it can be shared

 <ins>Official definition</ins>
 ```